 Online searchers are 35% more likely to click through to your website if you include photos on your profile page.
 Update and add photos frequently to show Google that you’re engaged.

 This isn’t done through the Google My Business dashboard, but you can go to your profile page and add your own commonly asked questions and answers (or answer real questions posted by visitors).

-Getting a good number of Google reviews is also important to boost your local search engine rankings.
+Getting a good number of Google reviews is also important to boost your local dental SEO rankings.
 Not only do they affect whether or not you’ll make it into the local pack, but your star rating also appears within your listing, which will greatly influence whether or not people click on your link.
 (If you didn’t notice in our example above, the dentist ranked number one has more than 100 reviews and the dentist who got pushed out of the top spot has none.
 Not a coincidence!)
 And if you also recall from the beginning of this guide, reviews are the most important factor when people select which dentist to call from their search results.